Darryl Hamilton: Death

-Around 4:45 p.m. on June 21, 2015, Hamilton, 50, and his girlfriend, Monica Jordan, 44, were found dead in their Pearland, Texas, house, in what appeared to be a murder–suicide.
+Around 4:45 p.m. on June 21, 2015, Hamilton, 50, and his ex-girlfriend, Monica Jordan, 44, were found dead in their Pearland, Texas, house, in what appeared to be a murder–suicide.
 Investigators said it appeared Hamilton had been shot more than once and Jordan died from a self-inflicted gunshot wound.
-Hamilton and Jordan's 13 month-old child was found alive by police in the home and taken into the custody of Texas Child Protective Services.
+Hamilton and Jordan's 14 month-old child was found alive by police in the home and taken into the custody of Texas Child Protective Services.
 According to Pearland police, there did not appear to have been a struggle and the incident "occurred just inside the front door."
 A third party called 9-1-1.

 According to Brazoria County District Attorney Jeri Yenne, Jordan previously pleaded guilty to felony arson in 2008 arising from a 2006 incident in which she burned down the house in which she had been living with her then-husband Rohaven Richards.
 Jordan allegedly had suspected Richards of cheating on her and chased him around the house while trying to douse him in gasoline.

+Hamilton's remains are interred in Southern Memorial Gardens in Baton Rouge.